Turned down for a refinance -- now what?

 Unfortunately, a history of paying your mortgage on time isn't enough to qualify you for a refinance.
-In the current market, refinancing can be a rigorous process that requires a home appraisal, documentation of your income and assets, a review of your credit history and your debt-to-income ratio.
-Falling short of a lender's requirements in just one of these areas could trigger a refinance denial.
+Refinancing can be a rigorous process that requires a home appraisal, documentation of your income and assets, a review of your credit history and your debt-to-income ratio.
+Falling short of a lender's requirements in just one of these areas could cause your refinance application to be rejected.

-"The number one reason for a denial today is the lack of home equity," says Eric Mullis, branch manager and senior loan officer with Intercoastal Mortgage Co. in McLean, Va.
-"Some other borrowers get turned down because their debt-to-income ratio is too high or their credit score is too low."
+"The Consumer Finance Protection Bureau (CFBP) rules and regulations that came into force in January of this year, including the Qualified Mortgage (QM) and Ability to Repay (ATR) rules make obtaining a mortgage loan more difficult," says Eric Mullis, branch manager and senior loan officer with Intercoastal Mortgage Co. in McLean, Virginia.
+"Some borrowers get turned down because their debt-to-income ratio is too high or their credit score is too low."

 If you've been turned down for a refinance, you still have options.
 Since the law requires your lender to provide you with a written explanation of why your application was denied, you can either apply again with other lenders or fix the problem(s) your lender identified and reapply when your situation has improved.

-Joe Rogers, executive vice president of Wells Fargo Home Mortgage in Columbia, Md., says that since lenders have different qualification standards and offer different refinance programs, homeowners shouldn't hesitate to shop around after a mortgage denial.
+Joe Rogers, executive vice president of Wells Fargo Home Mortgage in Columbia, Maryland, says that since lenders have different qualification standards and offer different refinance programs, homeowners shouldn't hesitate to shop around after a refinance rejection.
 Other lenders will not be aware that you have been turned down, he says.

 In his experience, Mullis says that about 85 percent of the loans denied by one lender are virtually impossible to be approved by another.